 Toasted (Roasted) Sesame Oil

-Let’s start with toasted sesame oil first because this is more commonly used in Japanese and other East Asian Cooking.
-Also known as Asian sesame oil or dark sesame oil, toasted sesame oil has an ember to dark-brown color and is beloved for its rich, nutty, and toasty taste.
+Also known as Asian sesame oil and dark sesame oil, it has an ember to dark-brown color and is beloved for its rich, nutty, and toasty taste.

-That said, I sometimes still use the toasted sesame oil for frying when I want to add that nutty aroma to the dish.
-For example, I use it for cooking Salmon Fried Rice, as a marinade for the popular Miso Salmon, or to pan-fry Korean Pancakes.
+You can use it for cooking to add that nutty aroma to the dish.
+I use it for cooking Salmon Fried Rice, as a marinade for Miso Salmon, or to pan-fry Korean Pancakes.
 Just be sure to heat it over medium to low heat to avoid any burnt or bitter taste.

 How to Use Toasted Sesame Oil